ernstlegaspi/task-approval/README.md

 9. axios (used for HTTP requests)
 10. Typescript (typesafety)

 <h1><strong>Sadly, this is all I can offer.
-I can not make the project live, tried multiple ways to deploy this project to vercel, unfortunately, there is an issue regarding Next.js and prisma</strong></h1>
+I can not make the project live, tried multiple ways to deploy this project to Vercel, unfortunately, there is an issue regarding Next.js and Prisma</strong></h1>
+<p>Assuming that the setup for this project on your local machine is done, all requirements and features are met.
+Thank you!</p>